 The Moon Orbits The Earth and it Has Phases

 Photographing deep-sky objects during the full Moon is tricky.
-It's doable (using specialized narrowband filters, which block most of the spectrum), but it's best to just wait for a moonless night (or a New Moon).
-The results will be better (background on the picture will be darker, and faint nebulae details will be more visible).
+It's doable (using specialized narrowband filters, which block most of the spectrum), but it's best to wait for a moonless night (or a New Moon).
+Then, the results will be better (the background on the picture will be darker, and faint nebulae details will be more visible).

 How to Find Polaris (The North Star) and why is This so Important

-Being able to spot the North Star (Polaris) is probably the most important skill for every astrophotographer out there.
-Without knowing where the North Star is, you can’t fast and correct set up your equatorial mount (there are advanced techniques to align your mount without seeing Polaris like the drift-align method, but they require more time).
-Luckily, finding Polaris is quite easy.
+Spotting the North Star (Polaris) is probably the most crucial skill for every astrophotographer out there.
+Without knowing where the North Star is, you can't fast and correct set up your equatorial mount (there are advanced techniques to align your mount without seeing Polaris like the drift-align method, but they require more time).
+Luckily, finding Polaris is relatively easy.

-It may be taking some time in the beginning, but after a few sessions, you will start seeing Polaris immediately.
-If you still have trouble finding the North Star, you can always use a mobile planetary app.
+It may take some time initially, but after a few sessions, you will start seeing Polaris immediately.
+Of course, if you still have trouble finding the North Star, you can always use a mobile planetary app.

 Astrophotography Gear

 Astrophotography setup consists of many individual pieces.
-Every astrophotographer out there has their own preferences and have built their own rig from different parts.
+Every astrophotographer has their preferences and has built their rig from different parts.

-There are many factors you will take into consideration when you will be building your imaging rig:
+There are many factors you will take into consideration when you are building your imaging rig:

 - Price.
 This one is obvious.
 The deeper your pocket is, the better gear you can acquire.